stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

   return $ fromGregorian year month day
 ```

-To parse the time of the day, the `try` parse combinator will attempt to parse the time in 24 hour
+To parse the time of the day, the `try` parse combinator will attempt to parse
-convention otherwise the 12 hour convention.
+the time in 24 hour convention first, if `parser24HourTime` fails then the 12
+hour convention parser starts parsing.

 ```haskell
 parserTime :: ParserM TimeOfDay